GoogleContainerTools/base-images-docker/reproducible/README.md

 ### Usage

-Use `bazel build //repeatable:debian8` to generate the image locally, or `gcloud container builds submit --config=repeatable/cloudbuild.yaml .` to build it in the cloud.
+Use `gcloud container builds submit --config=repeatable/cloudbuild.yaml .` to build the image in the cloud.

 ### Process